- On choosing between waxed and leather woodworking aprons

 They provide protection against sharp debris and prevent wood chips, sawdust, and fine particles from covering your clothes and getting in your shoes.

-Woodworker’s aprons can be used by carpenters, crafts workers, sculptors, builders, furniture makers, cabinet makers, DIYers, and anyone who regularly works with wood.
+Woodworker’s aprons can be used by craft workers, sculptors, carpenters, furniture makers, cabinet makers, DIYers, and anyone who regularly works with wood or likes having a BBQ!

 Smocks or work aprons of some kind have been used by woodworkers for hundreds of years.
 Traditionally, these were fashioned from odd bits of leather or fabric roughly stitched together by woodworkers themselves.

-Nowadays, there are many machine-manufactured aprons for the woodworker market made of modern materials and with more advanced features.
+Nowadays, there are many machine-manufactured aprons for the woodworker market made of modern materials and with more advanced attributes.

 How woodworking aprons were made?